 In addition to the three phases, the sewer expansion plan also includes three separate "stages" of sewer expansion.
-The three stages are located in the Village of Cotuit and are focused on the Popponesset Bay Watershed and the Cotuit Bay Sub-watershed of the Three Bays Watershed.
-The term "stages" was used for these sewer expansion areas because they do not have a determined schedule as these areas require an undetermined western treatment and disposal solution to accommodate the sewer expansion.
+The three stages are located in the Village of Cotuit and are focused on the Popponesset Bay Watershed and the Cotuit Bay subwatershed of the Three Bays Watershed.
+The term "stages" was used for these sewer expansion areas because they do not have a determined schedule as it is assumed that these areas would be served by an undermined western treatment and disposal solution to accommodate the sewer expansion.
 The original plan developed by the WRAC recommended approaching these areas via an inter-municipal agreement (IMA) with Mashpee and Sandwich, which was then executed between the communities.
 However, in order to address water quality concerns in Shoestring Bay and Cotuit Bay that would not be addressed via nitrogen sharing in an IMA, there is a desire for traditional wastewater solution in these areas.
 If a westerly solution becomes a reality, the Town intends to pursue sewer expansion the areas identified in the stages.